-EBITDA, or ‘earnings before interest, taxes, depreciation, and amortization’, is a way of excluding non-operating activities from your figures, allowing you to focus on the specific profitability of your business operations.
+EBITDA, or "earnings before interest, taxes, depreciation, and amortization", is a way of excluding non-operating activities from your figures, allowing you to focus on the specific profitability of your business operations.

 What is Net Profit?

 Net profit is often referred to as the ‘bottom line’.
-It concerns the total revenue of a business minus their total expenses and provides a more absolute figure than the somewhat more nuanced stats generated by EBITDA and gross profit figures.
+It concerns the total revenue of a business minus its total expenses and provides a more absolute figure than the somewhat more nuanced stats generated by EBITDA and gross profit figures.

 When pitching your business to outside investors, net profit is an important figure.
 Several years of a positive net profit suggest that your gross profit is substantial and operating costs are efficient.
 This will increase your investment potential due to a reduced risk of a low return, or even loss, on investment.

 EBITDA, gross and net profit all offer different perspectives on the success of your business, from particularly profitable products to the overall health of your business once larger, more fixed costs are accounted for.
-Understanding each, and their implications for your business’ short and long term objectives, is imperative in ensuring your long term security and prosperity.
+Understanding each, and their implications for your business’ short and long-term objectives, is imperative in ensuring your long-term security and prosperity.

 Still, feel overwhelming?
 Give us a call today and we will take care of your construction accounting needs.